-Two types of synchronization are supported for the 3D pipe: end-of-pipe and write synchronization.
+Two types of synchronizations are supported for the 3D pipe: top of the pipe and end of the pipe.
+Top of the pipe synchronization really enforces the read-only cache invaliadation.
+This synchronization guarantees that primitives rendered after such synchronization event fetches the latest read-only data from memory.
+End of the pipe synchronization enforces that the read and/or read-write buffers do not have outstanding hardware accesses.
 These are used to implement read and write fences as well as to write out certain statistics deterministically with respect to progress of primitives through the pipeline (and without requiring the pipeline to be flushed.)
-The PIPE_CONTROL command (see details below) is used to perform this synchronization.
+The PIPE_CONTROL command (see details below) is used to perform all of above synchronizations.